Madhavi-Panara/bob-ai-hackathon--ThreatSync-/README.md

 ## ⚠️ Known Limitations

---The current prototype uses generated/simulated threat-alert data rather than live enterprise security feeds.
+The current prototype uses generated/simulated threat-alert data rather than live enterprise security feeds.
---Alert correlation and risk scoring are currently rule-based and designed to be explainable.
+Alert correlation and risk scoring are currently rule-based and designed to be explainable.
---BLUF generation is currently rule-based and structured to be ready for future integration with an LLM such as watsonx.ai.
+BLUF generation is currently rule-based and structured to be ready for future integration with an LLM such as watsonx.ai.
---The current prototype is intended as a demonstration and is not a production-grade security monitoring system.
+The current prototype is intended as a demonstration and is not a production-grade security monitoring system.

 ## 🏅 What We're Most Proud Of